bmrb-io/PyNMRSTAR/README.md

 Create a saveframe by parsing a string.
 Specify csv=True is the string is in CSV format and not NMR-STAR format.

+#### def `from_template(cls, category, name=None, all_tags=False, schema=None)`

+Create a saveframe that has all of the tags and loops from the schema present.
+No values will be assigned.
+Specify the category when calling this method.
+Optionally also provide the name of the saveframe as the 'name' argument.

+The optional argument 'all_tags' forces all tags to be included rather than just the mandatory tags.

 #### def `get_data_as_csv(header=True, show_category=True)`

 Return the data contained in the loops, properly CSVd, as a